lexbryan/website-monitoring-gapps/README.md

 SETUP:

 1. Create a new Google Spreadsheet using the format as seen on the the screenshot or upload "Website Monitoring.gsheet" file.
+2. Rename your sheet to "Main".
-2. On your Spreadsheet goto Tools > Script Editor
+3. On your Spreadsheet goto Tools > Script Editor
-3. On your Script Editor create script files and place functions.
+4. On your Script Editor create script files and place functions.
 Names won't matter.

 To Run: